tls-check/TLS-Check/README.md

     /etc/tls-check.conf
     <perl installation dir>/tls-check.conf

+You can view the default and used values by adding `--show_options`:

+    tls-check-parallel.pl --show_options
+    tls-check-parallel.pl --configfile=~/my-config.conf --show_options

 The domain file is a CSV and has one or more colums: first column is a domain name, the second a category; so it looks usually like: